MTG/essentia/doc/sphinxdoc/installing.rst

 Documentation will be located in ``doc/sphinxdoc/_build/html/`` folder.

-The documentation of Essentia Models relies on a series of example scripts available at `src/examples/python/models/scripts`.
-These scripts can be automatically regenerated with `src/examples/python/models/generate_example_scripts.sh`.
+Note: Code examples embedded in the documentation page for Essentia Models require Python example files located in ``src/examples/python/models/scripts/``.
+These scripts can be automatically regenerated with ``src/examples/python/models/generate_example_scripts.sh``.

 Building Essentia on Windows